haiku/hpkgbouncer/README.md

 "I hope you like [Rust](http://rust-lang.org) and [HTTP Redirects](https://en.wikipedia.org/wiki/URL_redirection#HTTP_status_codes_3xx)" -- Alex v.

+This microservice redirects incoming requests to remote s3 buckets while keeping track of aliases such as "current" for the repo version.

 # Repo format

 This microservice expects repos in the following format: